amontalenti/elements-of-python-style/README.md

 ```

 But another good example is rewriting an if/else chain as a dictionary lookup or repetitive code as a tuple of operations followed by a for loop.

-### Grok generators

-Generators are one of Python's most powerful features -- you should master the `yield` keyword and generator expressions.
-Not only are they important for any function that needs to be called over a large stream of data, but they also have the effect of simplifying code by making it easy for you to write your own iterators.
-Refactoring code to generators often simplifies it while making it work in more scenarios.
-You should be comfortable with using and creating generators.

-David Beazley has [a YouTube tutorial on generators entitled "Generators: The Final Frontier"](https://www.youtube.com/watch?v=5-qadlG7tWo) that tells you everything you need to know.

 ### Prefer "pure" functions and generators